hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/546_085_akhandananda.md

 I am very glad to receive your letter.
 It is excellent work that you are doing.
 R— is very liberal and openhanded, but no advantage should be taken over him for that reason.
-About the raising of funds by Shrimân —, well, it is a fair enterprise; but my boy, this is a very queer world, where even the World-Gods Brahmâ and Vishnu find it difficult to evade the clutches of lust and gold.
+About the raising of funds by Shrimān —, well, it is a fair enterprise; but my boy, this is a very queer world, where even the World-Gods Brahmā and Vishnu find it difficult to evade the clutches of lust and gold.
 Wherever there is any the least concern with money, there is the chance for misunderstanding.
 Let therefore nobody undertake such work as raising money on behalf of the Math. ...